-That's a brief summary of some best-practice rules we always try to follow to ensure the highest quality.
-In addition, we also have some very practical examples of where you should use your presentation video, and very importantly, where you shouldn't use it:
+That’s a brief summary of some best-practice rules we always try to follow to ensure the highest quality.
+We also have some very practical examples of where you should use your presentation video, and very importantly, where you shouldn’t:

 - The front page of the website is a really nice place.
 Remember to lazy-load (web developer’s advice)

 - Conferences or events

 - Onboarding of new employees